arachne-framework/hello-module/README.md

 This module allows you to define components called "greeters."
 When Arachne starts, each greeter will print out a custom message to `System/out`.

-A config using this module looks something like this:
+A config initialization script using this module looks something like this:

 ```clojure